Statcan’s plan to harvest private banking info on hold, pending investigation

 “We were all struck in the recent news by the amount of data (sought) from a large number of dwellings in a very detailed way,” Therrien told the Senate committee Thursday.
 “I think that’s what strikes everyone — large segments of the population — as an important part of the issue.”

-The investigation will conclude whether Statistics Canada’s plan is lawful or not, he said.
+The investigation, which is expected to last months, will conclude whether Statistics Canada’s plan is lawful or not, he said.

 The privacy commissioner also recalled his 2016 recommendation that the law be amended to authorize government agencies to collect data only when necessary, and when the breadth of the information gathered is proportional to the public-policy goals.
 That would bring Canada’s laws in line with international standards, Therrien added.